XRP

 The XRP Ledger was created by Jed McCaleb, Arthur Britto, and David Schwartz, later joined by Chris Larsen to form OpenCoin (later renamed Ripple Labs).
 Their vision was to create a settlement layer for financial institutions that could handle cross-border payments more efficiently than existing systems like SWIFT.

 In December 2020, the SEC sued Ripple Labs, alleging XRP was an unregistered security.
-The case became a landmark in crypto regulation:
+The case became a landmark in crypto regulation, with a July 2023 partial ruling finding that XRP itself is not a security when sold on exchanges.
+The ruling provided clarity while appeals continue, and XRP’s price recovered significantly post-ruling.

 How the XRP Ledger Works